koklapperne/Basic-Branching/README.md

 $ git checkout master
 This will change to master-branch
 $ git merge Edit
 This will merge the local master-branch and the local Edit-branch.
+$ git push
+This will push the local master-branch to the remote repository on GitHub.
 ```
 Please note: This demonstrates basic branch operations on how to create a new branch of the master.
 Make changes to the new branch ONLY and merge it with the master.